Skip to content

 Usage::

-async with record(mgr, rate_hz=10, duration=60) as stream:
+async with record(mgr, rate_hz=10, duration=60) as recording:

-async for batch in stream:
+async for batch in recording.stream:

 process(batch)

-batch is a ``Mapping[name, Sample]`` — one entry per device that
+stream is a ``Mapping[name, Sample]`` — one entry per device that

 polled successfully on that tick.
 Devices whose :class:`DeviceResult`